Hawthorne Hornets Boys Basketball wins 9th straight District 7 Championship - ESPN 98.1 FM - 850 AM WRUF

 The Hawthorne Hornets and Williston Red Devils faced off in the 1A District 7 Championship game on Saturday.
-The Hornets beat the Red Devils 65-56 in a fiercely fought battle to win their 9th straight District Championship.
-The Hornets won the first two previous match-ups against the Red Devils in the regular season 58-51 and 62-39.
+The Hornets beat the Red Devils 65-56 in a fiercely fought battle to win their ninth straight District Championship.
+The Hornets won the first two previous matchups against the Red Devils in the regular season 58-51 and 62-39.

 Trailing at Halftime

 In the first quarter, Dre Lawerence hit two three-pointers to put the Hornets up 11-9, but Williston Red Devils came back in the final minute of the first quarter to end the quarter up 16-14 against the Hornets.
-The Hornets were 4/12 from the field in the opening quarter.
+The Hornets were 4 of 12 from the field in the opening quarter.

 Jeremiah James (@thejerryjames1) passes out to Dre Lawrence (@AgentD_4) who hits his second three-pointer of the opening quarter to put Hawthorne up 11-9 on Williston in the 1A District 7 Championship. @ESPNGainesville @ThePrepZone @HawthorneHoops pic.twitter.com/OeQys48VDF